davepoo/Menace-Amiga-Format/README.md

 The last coverdisk does contain all the source that was ever published, but a few of the files that were required are only available by pulling them from a previous cover disk.
 I have pulled all the files together in one place to create [the newer source code](Source).

-# Assembing on and Amiga
+# Assembing on the Amiga

 ![Devpac Assembling Screenshot](Images/MenaceAssembedScreenShot.png)